BrewDawg/Tiraggo/README.md

 ##How To Generate your Business Objects##
 * [Register on My2ndGeneration.com] (https://www.my2ndgeneration.com/)
-* Download our Cross Platform Client (Windows, Mac, Linux)
+* Download the Cross Platform Client (Windows, Mac, Linux)
 * Push your Database Schema (Metadata only) up to the My2ndGeneration cloud.
 * Generate the Tiraggo Custom and Generated Classes